 Step 3.
-Remove and debris from the drain and surrounding area.
+Remove any debris from the drain and surrounding area.
 Check the end of the drainpipe, which is located outside your home, to see if anything is blocking it.
 Make sure it’s all clear.
 You should also trim nearby low-hanging branches and bushes to prevent foliage from falling into your AC unit.

 Step 5.
-When the pipe appears clear, pour a cup of bleach into the drip pan and top of the drainpipe.
-This will help remove any algae or other growth you might have missed and prevent it from growing back anytime soon.
+When the pipe appears to be clear, pour a cup of bleach into the drip pan and on top of the drainpipe.
+This is to help remove any algae or other growth you might have missed and will prevent it from growing back anytime soon.

 Step 6.
 Replace the cap and turn your air conditioner back on.
 If the problem continues, contact a professional AC technician.